Let Eggs be Part of Healthy Eating ResolutionsHealth & Nutrition

 Eggs can also be a big help in maintaining and improving digestive health.
 They’re usually easier on the system than some other high-protein foods and are one of the most tolerable sources of protein for the human body.
 Research supports the consumption of omega-3 enriched eggs as a great way to get more Omega 3 in your diet and all the associated health benefits

 At Burnbrae Farms, we strive to provide healthy lifestyle solutions.
-Our family egg business has been dedicated to quality, health and innovation for more than 70 years.
-Here’s hoping we can contribute to your quest for healthier living in 2016!
+Our family egg business has been dedicated to quality, health and innovation for almost 80 years.
+Here’s hoping we can contribute to your quest for healthier living in 2023!